jason810496/blog/content/open-source-contribution/2025-07-20-dag-processing-in-apache-airflow/index.en.md

 This approach causes
 these **1,000** Dag instances to be processed by only **1** `DagFileProcessorProcess`
+> This also means
+> This 1 process has to handle 1,000 Dag instances alone!
+>
+> Because **1 Python file** is handled by **1 DagFileProcessorProcess**
+> Airflow cannot predict in advance how many Dag instances this Python file will generate

 This is one of the reasons why **some Dags occasionally disappear suddenly** when using Dynamic Dags **to generate large numbers of Dags** in a **single Python file**

+> For example:
+> When loading the 800th Dag instance
+> `DagFileProcessorManager` determines that `DagFileProcessorProcess` has been running too long and times out
+> It directly terminates this process
+>
+> Then proceeds to the next round of Dag Processing
+> Causing the remaining 200 Dags to be judged as **"deleted"!**
+> So you see 200 fewer Dags in the UI
+>
+> But it's possible that in the next round of Dag Processing, it doesn't exceed the timeout
+> And you can see all 1,000 Dags in the UI again
+>
+> This creates the phenomenon of "Dags occasionally disappearing suddenly"

 ![partition-parsing](partition-parsing.png)